The Swedish Ministry for Foreign Affairs at Gustav Adolfs torg.

 It also states how the money should be divided between the agency’s various activities, such as national co-operation, regional co-operation, specific sector issues and administration.

-Sweden’s development aid budget for 2011 totalled about SEK 35,2 billion.
-About SEK 17,5 billion of this is allocated to Sida.
+Sweden’s development aid budget is 1 per cent of BNI.
+About half of this is allocated to Sida.
 The remainder principally goes through the Swedish Ministry for Foreign Affairs.

 The government also gives the authority particular tasks every year.
 These could include extending its knowledge within a particular area or making the organization more efficient.